Eulenburg affair: Moltke v. Harden

-The trial date was originally set for November 24th, 1908, but was postponed.
+The trial date was originally set for November 24, 1908, but was postponed.
 With little press, Harden was again convicted and fined six hundred marks plus the forty thousand marks of court costs, while Moltke was rehabilitated in the public eye.

 Effects

-The stress of the trials caused most participants to fall ill during 1908.
+The stress of the trials caused most participants to get ill during 1908.

 In November 1908, the chief of the Military Secretariat Dietrich von Hülsen-Haeseler died of a heart attack while performing a pas seul dressed in a woman's ballet tutu for Wilhelm II and his hunting party, requiring further damage control in the form of a cover up.

-Harden, like some in the upper echelons of the military and Foreign Office, resented Eulenberg's approval of the Anglo-French Entente, and also his encouragement of Wilhelm to rule personally.
-The scandal led to Wilhelm suffering a nervous breakdown, and the removal of Eulenberg and others of his circle from the court.
-Despite Eulenberg's own approval of Weltpolitik, his clique was a stabilizing factor.
-By removing Eulenberg, Harden enabled his own highly aggressive foreign policy to take root in the Auswärtiges Amt.
+Harden, like some in the upper echelons of the military and Foreign Office, resented Eulenburg's approval of the Anglo-French Entente, and also his encouragement of Wilhelm to rule personally.
+The scandal led to Wilhelm suffering a nervous breakdown, and the removal of Eulenburg and others of his circle from the court.
+Despite Eulenburg's own approval of Weltpolitik, his clique was a stabilizing factor.
+By removing Eulenburg, Harden enabled his own highly aggressive foreign policy to take root in the Auswärtiges Amt.
 By 1914, Harden had moved sufficiently to the right that he welcomed the German invasion of Belgium.
 During the war, Harden was an annexationist who wrote numerous articles demanding that Germany win the war, annex most of Europe, Africa, and Asia, and become the world's greatest power.
 However, after the defeat of Germany he became a pacifist.
-Eulenberg himself was irrelevant by then.
+Eulenburg himself was irrelevant by then.

 The Eulenburg affair has been held up as one example of anti-homosexuality sentiment being used as a means to attain certain political goals.
 As Eulenburg's wife later commented, "They are striking at my husband, but their target is the kaiser."